A person standing in coastal fog looking toward a distant lighthouse

 • 7I am alone.

-These are not personality traits.
-They are neurological programmes — survival maps the brain adopted at some point because they were adaptive.
-The challenge is that they often remain running long after the original threat has passed.
+These are not character flaws or personality traits.
+From a neurological standpoint, they are survival maps — programmes the brain adopted because they were adaptive in a specific context.
+The clinical challenge is that these maps often continue running long after the original threat has resolved, shaping how the limbic system filters incoming information and generates protective responses in the present.

 Case Study: Deconstructing the "I Am Alone" Narrative